angular/angular/aio/content/guide/router-tutorial-toh.md

 </div>

 Select a crisis and the application takes you to a crisis editing screen.
-The *Crisis Detail* appears in a child component on the same page, beneath the list.
+The *Crisis Detail* appears in a child component beneath the list.

 Alter the name of a crisis.
 Notice that the corresponding name in the crisis list does *not* change.